CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 CLC to AWS/Site-to-Site-VPN-Setup-CLC-to-AWS.md

 }}}

 ### Article Overview
-This article covers the steps to create Site-to-Site VPN between CenturyLink Cloud and AWS.
+This article covers the steps to create Site-to-Site VPN between Lumen Cloud and AWS.

-### CenturyLink Cloud Configuration Part 1
+### Lumen Cloud Configuration Part 1
 Go to the CLC portal at https://control.ctl.io and select **Site-to-Site VPN** under the **Network** tab in the left navigation panel.

 ![update](../../images/SH5.0/clctoawsvpn/1.png)